 Student and Career Services Support

 Housing & Transportation

-The University of Denver does not offer on-campus housing for graduate students, but resources are available to help you find houses and apartments for rent near campus and throughout the metro area.
+If you are interested in off-campus housing, resources are available to help you find houses and apartments for rent near campus and throughout the metro area.
 For nearby apartment listings, roommate search tools and budgeting information, visit the off campus housing website.